MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMTaskSequenceDeployment.md

 ### -UseMeteredNetwork

-Indicates whether to allow clients on a metered Internet connection to download content after the installation deadline, which might incur additional costs.
+Indicates whether to allow clients on a metered internet connection to download content after the installation deadline, which might incur additional costs.

 ```yaml
 Type: Boolean